volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

     enable_auto_mitigation = true
   }
   domains = ["www.foo.com"]
-  // One of the arguments from this list "random source_ip_stickiness cookie_stickiness ring_hash round_robin least_active" must be set
+  // One of the arguments from this list "round_robin least_active random source_ip_stickiness cookie_stickiness ring_hash" must be set
   round_robin = true

   // One of the arguments from this list "http https_auto_cert https" must be set

   http {
     dns_volterra_managed = true

-    port                 = "80"
+    // One of the arguments from this list "port port_ranges" must be set port = "80"
   }
   // One of the arguments from this list "enable_malicious_user_detection disable_malicious_user_detection" must be set enable_malicious_user_detection = true
   // One of the arguments from this list "disable_rate_limit api_rate_limit rate_limit" must be set disable_rate_limit = true

-  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set no_service_policies = true
+  // One of the arguments from this list "active_service_policies service_policies_from_namespace no_service_policies" must be set

+  active_service_policies {
+    policies {
+      name      = "test1"
+      namespace = "staging"
+      tenant    = "acmecorp"
+    }
+  }
   // One of the arguments from this list "disable_trust_client_ip_headers enable_trust_client_ip_headers" must be set disable_trust_client_ip_headers = true
   // One of the arguments from this list "user_id_client_ip user_identification" must be set